JSchutza/Good_Pods/wiki_backup/user_stories_backup.md

 # Pod Feed
-As a
-I want to
-  so that I can
+As a logged-in user, I want to be able to see my own personalized list of favorite / followed podcasts so that I can keep up with my pesonal pod adventures.

   * ### Questions